enaix/SuperCFG/README.md

 ### Requirements

-This project requires C++20 support, no additional libraries needed.
+This project requires C++20 support, no system libraries needed.

+Please clone the repository using `git clone --recursive` to fetch [`simply-curse` TUI library](https://github.com/enaix/simply-curse)

 Tested on the following configurations: